embrisa/ToolChest/README.md

       * Be cautious when modifying Prisma schema (`prisma/schema.prisma`); always generate and apply migrations (`npx prisma migrate dev`).
       * When adding new dependencies, update `package.json` and run `npm install`.
 Ensure the `package-lock.json` is also updated and committed.
       * Avoid introducing libraries that significantly deviate from the existing technology stack unless discussed and approved.
+  * **Database Migration Note:** The project was migrated from SQLite to PostgreSQL (see `migrate_to_postgresql.md` for details).
+All development and production environments now use PostgreSQL for better scalability and production readiness.